Goal & Process Motivation

 Reversal Theory was originally proposed almost four decades ago by the psychologist Dr Michael Apter and consultant child psychiatrist Dr Kenneth Smith.
 In 1975, this pairing developed a model of human motivation which articulated two basic and opposite motivational states.
 The underlying philosophy of this theory rejected conventional psychological wisdom by espousing that individuals are not rigidly fixed in terms of definitive personality 'traits' but rather they may have two fundamental 'states' of mind which can be alternated when triggered.

 Telic and Paratelic states

 In its simplest terms, 'Telic' is indicative of goal-focussed motivation and behaviour whereas 'Paretelic' is a process focussed motivation and behaviour.
 For example, the telic state of a javelin thrower may be to exceed 70 metres.
 This will have been pre-planned and agreed with the coach and will fit into a wider microcycle of periodised training.

 The paratelic behaviour of the same javelin thrower may kick in, when during competition, this goal fades into the background.
 They may be feeling the grip of the javelin in their right palm as their number is called to throw or experiencing the rush of adrenaline as a Diamond League crowd begins to clap rhythmically.
 The goal has been momentarily forgotten and the 'here-and-now' is everything.
-In describing how a shift between polar states can be effected, internationally-respected coach educator Peter Thompson (2006) offers the analogy of a light switch, "Just as the switch on the wall can be either 'on' or 'off', the two stable positions in all of us are opposites" and can be reversed.
+In describing how a shift between polar states can be affected, internationally-respected coach educator Peter Thompson (2006) offers the analogy of a light switch, "Just as the switch on the wall can be either 'on' or 'off', the two stable positions in all of us are opposites" and can be reversed.